-“How can I live in this strange land” – This lyric is from a song by James Phillips, who died age 36 on the 31st July 1995.
-He was a composer, musician, bandleader and the voice and conscience of a generation of white South Africans.
+“How can I live in this strange land” – This lyric is from a song by James Phillips, who died at age 36 on the 31st of July 1995.
+He was a composer, musician, bandleader, and the voice and conscience of a generation of white South Africans.

 1989, South Africa.
 The apartheid regime is teetering.
 A final push is given to the Afrikaner monolith by it’s own children who demand the right to choose peace over war.
 Through the use of archive and contemporary material, the film centers on the controversial two month music tour that burned a swathe through the country, but also deals with the build up and motivations of these young Afrikaners to distance themselves from the sins of their forefathers through the medium of song.

 The Silver Fez is a 2009 South African documentary film directed by Lloyd Ross.

 Once upon a time in a city at the end of Africa, Kaatji Davids, a house painter with barely two cents to his name, an old banjo, and a few very close friends had the audacity to imagine that he would be the one to beat Hadji Bucks, the undisputed champion of Cape Malay music.
 The prize is the Silver Fez, the Holy Grail of Cape Town’s Islamic subculture.
 The contest involves a cast of thousands and a staggering variety of melodies.